Human rights management framework

 The company has prepared preventive measures and impact mitigation measures as follows:

-Risk issue Potential risk characteristics Preventive and mitigation measures
+Risk issue Characteristics of potential risk Preventive and mitigation measures to reduce possible impacts

 • Environmental rights

-• The risk in the area of pollution management from the company's operations may impact the environment of the communities surrounding the factory, such as odors from raw materials and wastewater, which could cause nuisance and inconvenience.
-(Risk Level: Medium)
+• Risks pertaining to the issue of pollution management from the Company's operations that may affect the environment of the community surrounding the factory, such as odor from raw materials and wastewater, which may cause discomfort and inconvenience (Risk: Medium)

-• Enhance control measures and monitoring to prevent potential issues.
+• Increase control and monitoring measures to prevent potential problems.

-• Study new technologies in collaboration with external experts to explore prevention and impact reduction solutions
+• Study new cutting-edge technologies in collaboration with external experts to prevent and reduce impacts.

 5. Monitoring and reviewing human rights performance.